 All our pupils have EHC plans and as such have an annual review supported by school, parents and the Local Authority.
 Independent advice is sought at review meetings through our Independent Careers Advisor Katherine Magnall.
 Katherine is well known to pupils through review, skills week and work experience, as such she is able to offer independent, impartial advice guidance to all our pupils.

 We have a programme with Wirral Metropolitan College to deliver advice on further education.

-Other educational institutions are always welcome to visit the school and meet our pupils aged 13-19 in order to give in depth information regarding appropriate courses and qualifications.
+Other educational institutions are always welcome to visit the school and meet our pupils in order to give in depth information regarding appropriate courses and qualifications.
 If you would like to do so, please contact the school and ask to speak to the Careers Lead.

 Pupils in KS4 and KS5 complete a ‘passport to adulthood’ which helps them structure a careers path and choose the right advice and guidance from internal and external staff.